 Playoff Games.
 All playoff games will go to six innings or until a winner is determined, whichever is longer, (extra innings if needed).
 If a playoff game cannot be completed, (e.g. because of darkness or the start of the minor league game), then the game will be completed at a subsequent date from the point that the game was stopped, (i.e. top of the the 5th inning, two outs, runner on 2nd), and will NOT revert back to the last complete inning.

 Game Results.
-Both coaches should email game results and pitch counts by player to the Commissioner, Paul Odland, at paul.odland@gmail.com as soon as you are able following the games.
+Both coaches should email game results and pitch counts by player to the Commissioner, Kevin Kissling at kkissling@mac.com as soon as you are able following the games.